You are here

 Over the counter medicines and homely remedies

-These include products that:
+OTC medicines include products that:

 - the dose and frequency

-- maximum daily dose
+- the maximum daily dose

 NICE SC1 also recommends that care home staff, who give non-prescription medicines or other over the counter products (homely remedies) to residents, should be named in the homely remedies process.
 They should sign the process to:

 - all homely remedies should be clearly identifiable as a ‘homely remedy’

-- they should be stored securely and kept separate to the residents prescribed medication
+- they should be stored securely and kept separate to the residents prescribed medication.

-Supporting people to self-care
+Supporting people to self care